How To Become a Licensed Real Estate Agent in New York

 Never Let a Lead Go to Waste

-Whether the lead you get is from an open house attendee, an email inquiry, or a friend of a friend that's looking for a place, always track them down and contact them.
+Whether the lead you get is from an open house attendee, an email inquiry, or a friend of a friend you've been looking for a place, always track them down and contact them.

 Do not waste the opportunity of someone who showed interest.